 individual components thereof,

-posted in nominal terms exclusive of GST for the supply of an electricity distribution service, and must include a posted discount if a discount is taken up by consumers.
+in nominal terms exclusive of GST for the supply of an electricity distribution service, and must include a discount taken up by consumers.

-In this clause-
+'Quantity' means the amounts supplied of electricity distribution services corresponding to the extent practicable to prices, expressed in units of kWh, kVA, kW, day or other unit applicable to such supply.

-'quantities' means the amounts supplied (other than forecast) of electricity distribution services corresponding to the extent practicable to prices, expressed in units of kWh, kVA, kW, day or other unit applicable to such supply; and
+'discount' means a discount to charges payable for the supply of electricity distribution services-

-'posted discount' means a discount to charges payable for the supply of electricity distribution services-
+that is offered by an EDB;

-that is offered by an EDB in a published tariff schedule; and
+the take-up of which is determined by consumers; and

-the take-up of which is determined by consumers.
+that applied when the forecast net allowable revenue was determined.

 Pass-through costs

 Subject to subclause (4), a pass-through cost is-